Bibliographic Services Division (BSD)

 MEDLARS Management Section (MMS)

-MMS is responsible for facilitating and improving access to bibliographic data and publications.
+MMS is responsible for facilitating and improving access to bibliographic data and publications, and to supporting the NLM’s activities in terminology development and management.
 The primary focus is database development, data management, system testing and quality assurance to foster expanded access of health information to health professionals and the general public.
-MMS staff collaborates with the National Center for Biomedical Information (NCBI), Lister Hill Center (LHC), and Office of Computer and Communications Systems (OCCS) staff on development and refinement of Web page design, new features and testing of new versions of PubMed, the UMLS and its related systems, and other NLM systems.
+MMS staff collaborates with the National Center for Biomedical Information (NCBI), Lister Hill Center (LHC), and Office of Computer and Communications Systems (OCCS) staff on development and refinement of Web page design, new features and testing of new versions of PubMed, the UMLS and its related systems, the Value Set Authority Center (VSAC), and other NLM systems.
 There is ongoing testing for data quality and investigation of reports from the public of questionable data.

 MMS is also responsible for the production of the NLM Technical Bulletin, an online bulletin that serves as the official channel for distributing news and information about NLM systems.